laravel/nova-docs/4.0/resources/fields.md

 ![Field Panel Example](./img/panels.png)

-You may do this by creating a new `Panel` instance within the `fields` method of a resource.
+You may accomplish this by creating a new `Panel` instance within the `fields` method of a resource.
 Each panel requires a name and an array of fields that belong to that panel:

 ```php
 use Laravel\Nova\Panel;